From Dava to Grantown-on-Spey

 incorporates a railway halt and a bridge

 Where you join the main road there is a path marked off to the left that avoids walking on the main road for about 400 yards.
-Cyclists will find it easier to follow the main road for that distance, turning left onto the second track on your left.
-Follow the track for about 100 yards, and then turn right down the edge of the woods to rejoin the railway line.
+Cyclists are advised to follow the main road for that distance, turning left onto the second track on your left.
+Follow this track for about 100 yards, and then turn right down the edge of the woods on a rough path to rejoin the railway line.
 Just ahead you cross the road on a splendid bridge and railway halt, once known as Lady Catherine’s Halt.
 This impressive grade A listed building was built to allow the lords and ladies from nearby Castle Grant to board and alight from the trains.

 The Cromdale Hills which

 Ahead enjoy the contrast of the farmland with the moorland you left behind.
 On your left there are again views across to the Cromdale Hills.
 If you look carefully you can make out the top turrets of Castle Grant (near the centre of the photo to the left).
 Crossing the track to Lynmacgregor Croft you pass through a much walked wooded cutting.
 Emerging from the cutting you find yourself on an elevated section with fine open views of Grantown on the left.
-Watch out for the way marker that directs you off the line on the right, down a ramp and through a kissing gate to Dulicht Bridge.
+Watch out for the way marker that directs you off the line on the right and down a ramp to Dulicht Bridge.
 For those with plenty of energy left this point is also the start of the local Viewpoint Walk - an easy circular walk offering views of the Cairngorm Mountains - allow about 1½ hours.
-For those in need of a tearoom, head down the road under the bridge to Grantown-on-Spey.
+For those in need of a tearoom, head down the road under the bridge to The Square in Grantown-on-Spey.